MesfinGithinji/CrewControl/README.md

 - **Updating Employees:** Send a PUT request to `/employees/{employee_id}` endpoint with the updated employee details in the request body.
 - **Deleting Employees:** Send a DELETE request to `/employees/{employee_id}` endpoint to remove an employee from the system.

-Once you have the projrct on your systen ensure that you have the appropriate dependencies and configurations set up in your Spring Boot project for smooth execution.
+Once you have the project on your systen ensure that you have the appropriate dependencies and configurations set up in your Spring Boot project for smooth execution.

 ## Setup